What we know about the Raleigh shooting victims | Federal News Network

 MARY MARSHALL

 Marshall, 34, was killed while walking her dog Scruff and was planning to get married on Oct.
-29, .
+29, her sister told NBC News.

 “She’s got a friend coming from Japan, somebody coming from Florida, from Texas,” McCrickard said.
 “As excited as she was to be married, I know she was more excited to have all the people she loved the most at the same place at the same time.”